jquense/yup/README.md

 Yup
 =======================

-Yup is a js object schema validator.
-The api and style is heavily inspired by [Joi](https://github.com/hapijs/joi), which is an amazing library but generally too big and feature rich for general browser use.
+Yup is a js object schema validator and object parser.
+The api and style is heavily inspired by [Joi](https://github.com/hapijs/joi), which is an amazing library but is often too large and diffucult to package for use in a browser.
 Yup is a leaner in the same spirit without the fancy features.
 You can use it on the server as well, but in that case you might as well just use Joi.

 Yup is also a a good bit less opinionated than joi, allowing for custom validation and transformations.
 It also allows "stacking" conditions via `when` for properties that depend on more than one other sibling or child property.
+Yup also also seperates the parsing and validating functions into seperate steps so it can be used to parse json seperate from validating it, via the `cast` method.

 ## Changes in 0.6.0